jbush001/NyuziProcessor/hardware/README.md

 to automatically generate wire definitions and resets.
 If you have Emacs installed, type 'make autos' from the command line to update the definitions in batch mode.

+This design uses parameterized memories (FIFOs and SRAM blocks) in the modules core/sram_1r1w.sv, core/sram_2r1w.sv, and core/sync_fifo.sv.
+By default, these instantite simulator versions, which are not synthesizable (at least not efficiently).

+- For Altera parts, you must set the define `VENDOR_ALTERA, which will use the megafunctions ALTSYNCRAM and SCFIFO.
+- If you want to use this with a different vendor, create a `VENDOR_xxx define and add a new section that uses the appropriate module.
-This design uses parameterized memories (FIFOs and SRAM blocks), but not all tools support this.
-This can use hard coded memory instances compatible with memory compilers or SRAM wizards.
-Using `make core/srams.inc` generates an include file with all used memory sizes in the design.
+- For tools that generate memories using a separate memory compiler, running `make core/srams.inc` will generate an include file with all used memory sizes in the design.
 You can tweak the script tools/misc/extract_mems.py to change the module names or parameter formats.

 ## Command Line Arguments